mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 when I started two years ago, nearly to the day two years ago.
 I remember at the very beginning I had a F I had this feeling, but what am I going to record?
 I have nothing to teach.
 Um, this is not exactly true.
-I think that if you have non trigger experience as a developer with defense, they have something to teach others.
+I think that if you have non trigger experience as a developer with defense, you have something to teach others.
 And if you are, if you have this feeling that you have definitely nothing more to teach, well, this is a good time for you to learn something new.
-And I found with myself that I learned the best by teaching.
+And I found myself that I learned the best by teaching.
 So the best way to, for me to solidify something that I've learned related to the recency is to write a blog post about this.